 Study abroad and Erasmus

-Join us and you'll be able to spend time studying abroad as part of your degree.
+Join us and you'll be able to apply to spend time studying abroad as part of your degree.

-With the University's study abroad scheme you'll have the option to spend a year studying in the USA, Canada, Australia, Hong Kong or Singapore.
+The University's study abroad scheme gives you the opportunity to spend a year studying in the USA, Canada, Australia, Hong Kong or Singapore.

-Applicants should normally have, or expect to achieve, AAB in three A Levels including an A in History or Classical Civilisation.
+Applicants should normally have, or expect to achieve, AAB in three A Levels typically including an A in History or Classical Civilisation.
 Please see the University's online prospectus for full entry requirement details.
 This includes information about Access Sheffield for applicants who are eligible for additional consideration or an alternative offer.
 If you have a question, or would like to discuss your individual qualifications, just get in touch.